Elizabeth May: Member of Parliament

 In 2010, following a survey of potentially favourable electoral districts across the country, May announced her intention to run in Saanich—Gulf Islands, in British Columbia against Conservative cabinet minister Gary Lunn.

 On March 29, 2011, the broadcast consortium organizing the televised national leaders' debate for the 2011 federal election announced that it would not invite May.
 Despite her exclusion from the national debates, she won her riding, defeating the incumbent Gary Lunn.
-Nationally the Greens received 4 percent of the popular vote.
+Nationally the Greens received 4 per cent of the popular vote.

 In 2012, May tabled a Private member's bill, Bill C-442, with the aim of creating a national framework to address Lyme disease.
 On December 16, 2014, Bill C-442 received royal assent, becoming law.
 Bill C-442 was the first piece of Green Party legislation enacted in the history of Canada, and was passed with unanimous consent by both houses of Parliament.

 The bill was introduced by May in response to the rise of lyme disease across Canada, and in recognition of the findings by groups including the Intergovernmental Panel on Climate Change, who have noted that as a result of climate change Lyme disease is beginning to spread more quickly, as the number of ticks— who serve as vectors for Lyme disease– steadily increases.

 In December 2014, May presented a petition to the House of Commons by members of 9/11 Truth organizations asking the government to review the September 11 attacks in New York.
 While she personally did not agree with the petition, May defended presenting it and stated "It is an obligation of an MP to present every petition submitted to them."
 While many MPs consider it a responsibility, House of Commons rules do not require MPs to present all petitions they receive to Parliament.
 In 2012, the NDP Foreign Affairs Critic Paul Dewar declined to present a similar petition by another 9/11 Truth group to parliament.

 Annually, Maclean's Magazine organizes an awards ceremony in which MPs recognize the achievements and hard work of their colleagues.
 In 2012, May was voted by her colleagues in the House of Commons as Parliamentarian of the Year, in 2013 she was voted Hardest Working MP, and in 2014 she was voted Best Orator.

 May was the first MP to take a stand against Bill C-51, on February 3, 2015, Toronto Star National Affairs columnist Thomas Walkom noted that, "So far, the only opposition MP with enough guts to critique the content of the Conservative government's new anti-terror bill is Green Party Leader Elizabeth May."
 May and fellow Green MP Bruce Hyer tabled sixty amendments during clause-by-clause considerations of Bill C-51 – all sixty amendments were rejected by the government.
 May later stated of Bill C-51, "It's not fixable.
 Stop it.
 Repeal it."